-The list below describes how the Sewer Service Charge revenues are spent through the District's budget.
-You can also click here to see a pie chart of the Sewer Service Charge allocations.
+The pie chart and the list below describe how the Sewer Service Charge revenues are spent through NapaSan's budget.

 This pays for the maintenance of the sewer pipes that run from your home or business to the Soscol Water Recycling Facility, the District’s treatment plant near the Napa Airport.
 This includes sewer line cleaning and prompt response to any sewer system overflows.
 It also pays for the “Call Us First” program: if you have a problem with your drains, you can call the District 24 hours a day, seven days a week and someone will be at your house within 30 minutes to determine if the problem is in our sewer lines, or if you need a plumber.

 Soscol Water Recycling Facility (wastewater treatment plant): 20%

 This pays for the treatment of everything that goes down your drains into the sewer.
 Our state-of-the-art treatment plant requires significant amounts of electricity and chemicals to remove solids and clean the water.
 By providing high quality wastewater treatment, we protect public health and prevent pollution of the Napa River, where the treated water is disposed.

 The Soscol Water Recycling Facility can treat wastewater to the degree that it can be safely reused for irrigation or industrial purposes.
 This pays for maintaining the pipe system that delivers recycled water to customers, such as vineyards and golf courses.
 During the wastewater treatment process, solids are also removed and treated, and these are called biosolids.
 This budget includes paying for disposal of biosolids by applying them on pastureland owned by the District.

 Pollution Prevention: 1%